sean5446/waveshare-epaper/README.md

 ## Background
 For this project, I was using the 2.13inch e-Paper HAT (G) from Waveshare

 It takes about 20 seconds to update the G HAT screen.
-The datasheets says its about 25 seconds.
-The datasheet says the 3 color screens (no yellow) refresh in about 15 seconds.
-The white/black screens have a partial refresh that is fast.
+The datasheets says: it takes about 25 seconds.
+It says the 3 color screens (no yellow) refresh in about 15 seconds, and white/black screens have a partial refresh that is fast.
+I regret getting this screen.

 ## Stock Graph
+![Loading animation](animated_graph.gif)

 Notice the jitter and moving text to try to prevent burn-in

-![Loading animation](animated_graph.gif)

 <img src="screen.png" alt="screen" width="500"/>